honeycombio/beeline-go/README.md

 Try that out and see how far you can get with it and appropriate custom fields.

-## Troubleshooting

-When initializing the beeline, there is an optional field `Debug`.
-Setting this field to `true` will cause the beeline to send verbose output to STDOUT to aide in troubleshooting.
-This beeline is also still young, so please reach out to support@honeycomb.io or ping us with the chat bubble on https://honeycomb.io for assistance.

 ## Optional Configuration

 If you are using both an HTTP wrapper and a SQL package, make sure you pass the